vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 This page explains how to create your own interactive floor plan for Home Assistant.

-The main advantage of a floor plan dashboard is the ability to view multiple statuses in a single, comprehensive overview.
+The main advantage of a floor plan dashboard is that it gives you a single, comprehensive overview of multiple statuses at once.

 You can use a background image of your floor plan and overlay it with icons and sensor values, such as room temperatures, light controls, or motion detection indicators.
 Clicking on an entity allows you to define specific follow-up actions based on your preferences.